 Monitoring fieldwork is vital to ensuring the quality of any survey.
 When done effectively, it enables researchers to take steps to maximise the potential of the sample, and to try to minimise errors associated with sample quality (representation) and survey measurement whilst the survey is still in the field (Biemer, 2010; Biemer & Lyberg, 2003).
 However, cross-national surveys face the particular challenge of maximising the survey quality in countries with diverse national contexts (Pennell et al., 2017) and minimising the impact of these national differences on comparability of survey data across countries (Smith, 2011).
-It requires making explicit trade-offs with respect to achieving optimal survey quality.
+It requires making explicit trade-offs with respect to achieving optimal survey quality within a country and maintaining optimal comparability between countries in terms of survey data quality.
 Any attempts to successfully address this challenge during fieldwork requires researchers to be informed about what is happening in the field across countries, a task made more difficult by the inherent differences between countries.